alephgamma/RHCA-study-notes/4_EX380_study_notes.md

 ```
 ## 3. LDAP user credentials and the REST API

-### Purpose
-Familiarization with LDAP user credentials and the REST API

 ### Task
-Login using LDAP user credentials and use the REST API
+Configure LDAP as an IdP, login using LDAP user credentials and use the REST API

 ### Requirements
 * ldap user: ldapadmin / supersupersecret